 2pm – They were not the only tamarins in for a surprise.
 Our other group of tamarins Kenco and Florence, were delighted to discover their new tunnel and tree-house platform.
 This tunnel was the first of our Alameda Overground tunnels to be sponsored and it was generously sponsored by GVC.
 We watched with excitement hoping they would go through the newly installed tunnel, but with the full team of staff and volunteers with cameras poised, the tamarins became suspicious and refused to budge.
 They obviously thought it was a trap!
 Keepers had to wait until the next day when the tamarins felt more reassured and ventured into the tunnel for the first time, exploring their new, tree-top home.
 Keep an eye out for the tamarins overhead on your next visit to the park!

 4pm – Aside from the larger building projects at the park, Steve also oversees the general maintenance of the zoo.
 Keepers are also encouraged to get their hand dirty and to develop their building and maintenance skills.
 New keeper, Mike Paricos, has plenty of experience working in small, developing zoos in the UK.
 He has recently begun a project at the park to create an area for our Savannah monitor lizard.
 Alongside his daily keeping tasks, Mike has been using his carpentry skills to build a boundary fence.
+He bought wholesale wood fence pickets to lessen the overall cost on the project.
 This is just a temporary home for Savannah, near to his current home in the staff cabin area, adjacent to the park.
 We hope to give him access on warm, sunny days so he can soak up some rays.
 Savannah, or Bosc’s lizards are a medium sized monitor lizard, native to sub-Saharan Africa.
 Having been a pet for so long, Savannah is far too used to the comforts of modern living, we hope this area will help to bring out the ‘wild’ in him and allow him to express his natural burrowing behaviours.
 There are longer-term plans for him to live in a larger area within the park.

 Since the lockdown, the AWCP has managed to hold some smaller fundraising events, to make up for the loss of our usual open days.
 In August the cotton-top tamarin day was held with the Eco-Spirit and Animal Movement team, celebrating all things tamarin.
 The money raised will go directly to Proyecto Titi in Columbia, where Rosamira Guillen and her team are working hard to save this critically endangered species by creating protected reserves.